25+ Best Places to Elope in Switzerland (Mountains, Lakes & More) [Updated for 2026]

 Eloping at the Aletsch Arena

 If you want to see mind-blowing scenery during your Switzerland elopement, don’t miss the Aletsch Arena.
 The Aletsch Arena shows off panoramic high-alpine scenery, including extensive views of the Aletsch glacier.
-For the best experience, we recommend planning an overnight stay at one of the huts on the mountain (accessed via cable car) so you have a shot at stargazing and witnessing this area at the best times of day - sunrise and sunset.
+For the best experience, we recommend planning an overnight stay at one of the huts on the mountain (accessed via cable car) so you have a shot at stargazing and witnessing this area at the best times of day – sunrise and sunset.
+Another unique perk of overnight elopements at the Aletsch Arena?
+You can even stay at a villa on the mountain – Villa Cassel.
 We suggest heading to the Aletsch Arena during mid-to-late July or early September, when the snow has melted, and you can see the blue ice.

 Weddings in Ticino